ogaml/ogaml/README.md

 Then `make install` should do the trick.
 You can test it on some examples `make examples` or on Travis' tests `make tests`.

+## Building and installing OGaml (Windows, MSVC):

+You will need the following dependencies :

+  * GNU Make for Windows

+  * OpenGL headers and libraries - opengl32.dll (3.0 minimum)

+  * GLEW headers and libraries - glew32.dll

+  * gdi32.dll and user32.dll, although these should be available by default

+  * Microsoft Windows SDK

+You will also need to install and configure OCaml to work with MSVC.

+Finally, you will need to compile cppo (from the sources) and place the resulting .exe in your PATH, so that the compiler can access it.

+Executing `make install` will then compile OGaml and install the library in OCaml's path. `make examples` will compile the examples, and `make tests` will run Travis's tests.

+Unfortunately, `make uninstall` is not working on Windows (yet), so uninstalling the library should be done manually.

+## Redistributing OGaml executables

+OGaml executables are almost standalone !

+If you want to redistribute an executable, you only have to provide all the required assets (shader sources, textures, fonts, ...), and GLEW's DLL (glew32.dll) if you're redistributing a Windows executable.
+That's as simple as that !